pingducky/payloads-P4wnP1-A.L.O.A/steal-windows-hash/README.txt

 # How it work ?

-With a simple attack hid, P4wnP1 ALOA copy sam, security and system file to the usb masse storage (ums), after ~45s P4wnP1 copy the ums disk on his apache2 directory and he start the apache2.
+With a simple attack hid, P4wnP1 ALOA copy sam, security and system file to the usb masse storage (ums), after ~45s P4wnP1 copy the ums disk on his apache2 directory and he start apache2.

 Then, this script download (wget) the .bin disk from the web server of P4wnP1 and extracts the files